handsontable/handsontable/docs/content/guides/cell-features/text-alignment.md

 # Text alignment

+Align values within cells, horizontally (to the right, left, center, or justifying them), and vertically (to the top, middle, or bottom of the cell).

 [[toc]]

-## Overview

-Text alignment functionality enables you to predefine the horizontal and vertical alignment of how the text is displayed in the cells.

 ## Horizontal and vertical alignment